Al31415/Landslide_Research/README.md

 - `rf_a_importances.csv`: RandomForest importances for dataset A
 - `rf_b_importances.csv`: RandomForest importances for dataset B

-## 🎯 Supported Models
+##  Supported Models

-The package evaluates multiple machine learning models:
+The package evaluates multiple machine learning models but any scikit-learn model can be easily swapped in:

 1. **Logistic Regression** (`logistic`)
 2. **Random Forest** (`rf`)